 Any person, including your friends, family, corporation, trust or other legal entity may contribute to your IAble account.
-From writing a check to rollovers from an existing 529 plan, we offer a variety of contribution methods to choose from.
+From writing a check to having Supplemental Security Income (SSI) benefit payments directly deposited, we offer a variety of contribution methods to choose from.

 Payroll direct deposit

 SSI benefit payments

 In addition, Supplemental Security Income (SSI) benefit payments can be directly deposited into an IAble account.